That-Dev-Girl-Sites/jhalabi.com/newsletter/unsubscribe.md

 ---
 layout: main-sans-newsletter
-title: Sorry to see you go
+title: You have been unsubscribed
 ---

+So sorry to see you go!
 You are no longer subscribed to _The Blinking Cursor_.